Permaculture Principles in an Urban Permaculture Apartment

 An edge is created where two environments meet.
 It's the most productive place where materials accumulate and are transferred.

-The most obvious edge at home is the window edge, where the sunlight falls on your apartment.
+The most apparent edge at home is the window edge, where the sunlight falls on your apartment.

-This is going to be the most productive area in your home for growing.
+This will be the most productive area in your home for growing.
 We have the task of optimizing this edge with maximizing techniques like:

-5. Make the least change for the greatest effect
+5. Make the slightest change for the most significant effect

-This is where we justify using our electrical items if they can help produce the greatest effect.
+This is where we justify using our electrical items if they can help produce the most significant effect.

-Use grow lights to help grow plants even in the winter or in the shady areas of the apartment.
+• Use grow lights to help with the plan, even in the winter or in the shady areas of the apartment.

-Having an electric water irrigation system to help if we're so busy that we can't water on time.
+• We have an electric water irrigation system to help if we're too busy to water on time.

-Using off-grid items can make a big difference in usage too, like a manual washing machine that you'd use for smaller cycles, perhaps in addition to an electric washing machine.
+Using off-grid items, such as a manual washing machine for smaller cycles, perhaps in addition to an electric washing machine, can make a big difference in the USA and Germany, too.

 Doing things differently to be more impactful.
 For example:

-Pouring water through your worm bin and then using that in your garden, so that the water is enhanced with nutrients.
+• Pour water through your worm bin and then use that in your garden to enhance the water with nutrients.

-This is where you have a small system or arrangement that is working well and you repeat it the same way or with variations.
+This is where you have a small system or arrangement that works well and repeat it the same way or with variations.

-This could be for example grow lights, this is a relatively small system that works extremely well for growing plants indoors, even during the winter.
+This could be, for example, grow lights, a relatively small system that works exceptionally well for growing plants indoors, even during the winter.

 You can repeat this system with variations.
-For example, grow lights with a red color stimulates fruit growth or fruiting veg like tomatoes.
-Blue lights stimulate green vegetation.
+For example, grow lights with a red color stimulate fruit growth or fruiting vegetables like tomatoes, while blue lights stimulate green vegetation.

-I started growing on the floor and then moved to a 3 shelving unit.
-I now have 3 sets of shelving units with grow lights around my apartment.
+I started growing on the floor and then moved to a three-shelf unit.
+I now have three sets of shelving units with grow lights around my apartment.

 7. Turn problems into solutions

-For example, if you have pests, you could focus on the solution, which is often a home-brewed natural concoction in a spray bottle.
+For example, if you have pests, you could focus on the solutions, often a home-brewed natural concoction in a spray bottle.

-As a result of focusing on the solution, you're empowered to deal with pests and are equipped with knowledge that will benefit you throughout your growing journey.
+Focusing on the solution empowers you to deal with pests and equips you with knowledge that will benefit you throughout your growing journey.

 Recommended articles:

-8. The biggest limit to abundance is creativity
+8. The most significant limit to abundance is creativity

-When we think creatively, outside the box, there are little niches of things we can do to increase abundance.
-I love thinking outside the box when it comes to gardening in an apartment.
+When we think creatively and outside the box, there are little niches of things we can do to increase abundance.
+I love thinking outside the box when gardening in an apartment.

 Some of the creative solutions you could use in an apartment:

-Using fish tank water as a great fertilizer for plants.
+• Fish tank water is used as an excellent fertilizer for plants.

 9. Mistakes are tools for learning

-This is similar to turning problems into solutions. it is about adopting a mindset that supports growth rather than a mindset that will make you more likely to give up.
+This is similar to turning problems into solutions.
+It is about adopting a mindset that supports growth rather than one that will make you more likely to give up.

 Mindset is often an overlooked part of permaculture.
-This is why it's important to start at zone 0, which is the individual's state of mind.
+This is why it is essential to start at zone 0, which is the individual's state of mind.

 Mistakes are often an opportunity for further exploration to learn more and find a solution.